If I share a cell phone account with the abuser, can I transfer the account into my name?

 You may be able to apply again for a protection order if new acts of violence occur after having been denied the order.

-If you think that the judge made an error, you can talk to a lawyer about the possibility of filing an appeal.
-Generally, appeals are complicated and it is very likely that you will need the help of a lawyer.
-For more information about appeals, go to our Filing Appeals page.
+The judge should issue a written decision that should explain the reason for the denial of the order.2 If you think that the judge made an error, you can talk to a lawyer about the possibility of filing an appeal.
+Generally, appeals are complicated, and it is very likely that you will need the help of a lawyer.
+For more information about appeals, go to our Filing an Appeal page.

 What happens if the abuser violates the order?